wazo-platform/wazo-doc/source/api_sdk/websocket.rst

 Getting Started
 ===============

-First, you need a XiVO in version 16.03 or later.

-Then, to use the service, you need to:
+To use the service, you need to:

 #. connect to it on port 9502 using an encrypted WebSocket connection.
 #. authenticate to it by providing a xivo-auth token that has the ``websocketd`` ACL.
 If you
-   don't know how to obtain a xivo-auth token from your XiVO, consult the :ref:`documentation on xivo-auth <xivo-auth>`.
+   don't know how to obtain a xivo-auth token from your Wazo, consult the :ref:`documentation on xivo-auth <xivo-auth>`.

 For example, if you want to use the service located at ``example.org`` with the token ``some-token-id``, you would use the URL ``wss://example.org:9502/?token=some-token-id``.

-The :ref:`SSL/TLS certificate <https_certificate>` that is used by the WebSocket server is the same as the one used by the XiVO web interface and the REST APIs.
+The :ref:`SSL/TLS certificate <https_certificate>` that is used by the WebSocket server is the same as the one used by the Wazo web interface and the REST APIs.
 By default, this is a self-signed certificate, and web browsers will prevent connections from being successfully established for security reasons.
-On most web browsers, this can be circumvented by first visiting the ``https://<xivo-ip>:9502/`` URL and adding a security exception.
+On most web browsers, this can be circumvented by first visiting the ``https://<wazo-ip>:9502/`` URL and adding a security exception.
 Other solutions to this problem are described in the :ref:`connection section <ws-connection>`.

 After a succesful connection and authentication to the service, the server will send the following